Pupils in the metal workshop of a vocational training institution in Accra, Ghana

 Working together to create sustainable growth and jobs in Africa Special Initiative “Decent Work for a Just Transition”

 Decent work generates income and gives people the opportunity to lift themselves out of poverty.
 It also strengthens social cohesion and people’s resilience in times of crisis.
-Job creation is thus a key ambition of German development policy.
+Therefore, job creation is both an objective and an ambition of German development policy.

 About 25 million new jobs are needed in Africa every year.
-The current crises are affecting the employment situation, which was difficult even before.
-Millions of jobs were lost as a result of the pandemic, and the impacts of Russia’s war of aggression against Ukraine are hitting African economies and labour markets hard.
+An already difficult employment situation is being further exacerbated by the current crises.
+Millions of jobs were lost as a result of the pandemic, and the impacts of Russia’s war of aggression against Ukraine are affecting African economies and labour markets.

 That is why the Federal Ministry for Economic Cooperation and Development (BMZ) launched the Special Initiative “Decent Work for a Just Transition” to support German, European and African companies and investors in creating good jobs in Africa and help achieve a just transition towards climate-friendly economies and lifestyles.